acycliq/visage/README.md

 * `Gene_id`: Self explanatory
 * `neighbour`: The cell_id of the cell that the spot will be assigned to with the highest prob.
 It is currently set to the dummy value of 0
 * `neighbour_array`: A list of the cell_ids of the 4 closest to the spot cells.
 It is currently set to the dummy list [0]
 * `neighbour_prob`: A list of the corresponding probabilities It expresses the prob that the cell will be “given” the particular spot.
-It is currently set to the dummy list [1.0]
+Set this to the list [1.0]

 #### 4. Color schemes